What is Azure DNS?

 You can't use Azure DNS to buy a domain name.
 For an annual fee, you can buy a domain name using Azure Web Apps or a third-party domain name registrar.
 Your domains can then be hosted in Azure DNS for record management.
 See Delegate a Domain to Azure DNS for details.

 The following features are included with Azure DNS:

 Reliability and performance

-Reliability and performance - DNS domains in Azure DNS are hosted on Azure's global network of DNS name servers.
-Azure DNS uses Anycast networking so that each DNS query is answered by the closest available DNS server.
+DNS domains in Azure DNS are hosted on Azure's global network of DNS name servers.
+Azure DNS uses anycast networking so that each DNS query is answered by the closest available DNS server.
 This provides both fast performance and high availability for your domain.

-Seamless integration - The Azure DNS service can be used to manage DNS records for your Azure services and can be used to provide DNS for your external resources as well.
-Azure DNS is integrated in the Azure portal and uses the same credentials, billing, and support contract as your other Azure services.
+The Azure DNS service can manage DNS records for your Azure services, and can provide DNS for your external resources as well.
+Azure DNS is integrated in the Azure portal and uses the same credentials, support contract, and billing as your other Azure services.

 DNS billing is based on the number of DNS zones hosted in Azure and by the number of DNS queries.
-To learn more about pricing visit Azure DNS Pricing.
+To learn more about pricing, see Azure DNS Pricing.

 Your domains and records can be managed using the Azure portal, Azure PowerShell cmdlets, and the cross-platform Azure CLI.
 Applications requiring automated DNS management can integrate with the service using the REST API and SDKs.

 Azure DNS also supports private DNS domains, which is now in public preview.
 This allows you to use your own custom domain names in your private virtual networks rather than the Azure-provided names available today.